 A quick monitoring project.

-As anyone from the UK will know, our internet speeds aren't quite up to par with the rest of the developed world.
+As anyone from the UK will know, our internet speeds aren't quite up to par with the rest of the developed world (Don't believe me?
+Check it out).
 From personal experience, I very rarely achieve the advertised internet speeds, even when directly connected to the router.
 Similarly, some ISP's I have used seem to have loads of dropouts, and fairly poor response to criticisms of speed.
 So, I though I would try to monitor the internet a bit closer, I had a spare RPI hanging around not really doing much besides a minecraft server, and thought it would be an interesting experiment.